xemantic/java-2-times-faster-than-c/README.md

 My example is pushing things to absurd, for a reason.
-Of course it is possible to outperform Java version by managing memory better in C. But it would imply embedding additional algorithms of memory management into my original code, therefore I wouldn't call it "equivalent" anymore in algorithmic sense.
+Of course it is possible to outperform Java version by managing memory better in C. But it would imply embedding additional algorithms of memory management into my original code, therefore I wouldn't call it "equivalent" anymore in algorithmic sense, because memory allocation, and releasing it implicitly or explicitly, is a crucial part of this algorithm.

-I've received amazing feedback showing me how to achieve extremely efficient memory management in C, for example in ticket [#1](../../issues/1), and I am grateful for this contribution and opportunity to learn.
-But still I see no good reasons to alter the C code of this project, maybe rather extending the algorithm to allocate nodes holding additional payload of variable size, because it was my initial idea, which I skipped for the sake of simplicity, but now I see that it was a mistake somehow obscuring what I actually have in mind.
+While saying that, I've received amazing feedback showing me how to achieve extremely efficient memory management in C, for example in ticket [#1](../../issues/1), and I am grateful for this contribution and opportunity to learn.
+Therefore I would like to include also extra version of this algorithm in C, but with more efficient memory management, also taking variable size of data structures into account.
+Unfortunately my limited C experience does not allow me at this point to write it myself. :( If you feel up for this challenge, please contribute to this project.

 And here is my hypothesis: